IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

   -   Include a combination of `CREATE`, `INSERT`, `UPDATE`, `DELETE`, and `SELECT` statements to cover various scenarios.

-  -   Make sure to test both positive and negative scenarios to validate the behavior of your extension.
+  -   Make sure to test both positive and negative scenarios to validate the behaviour of your extension.

 ```sql
 -- regression test script for my_extension